The Partnership for Excellence: Membership

 TPE is a membership organization composed of interested individuals and organizations throughout Ohio, Indiana, and West Virginia.
 TPE collects annual membership dues for the January to December membership year.

 Board of Examiners

-TPE's Board of Examiners is composed of volunteer individuals who successfully complete annual training on the Baldrige Criteria for Performance Excellence.
+TPE's Board of Examiners is composed of volunteer individuals who successfully complete annual training.
 Advisors and examiners used during the awards process are drawn from the Board of Examiners.

 Product/Service

 TPE’s main product is a feedback report to the partnering organizations that successfully complete the award process.
 The report contains strengths as well as opportunities for improvement (OFI) derived from both the submitted application and a site visit.
 This is a distinct difference from the national Baldrige Award process where only organizations with highly graded applications are granted a site visit.

 TPE also provides Baldrige-related educational services such as conferences, seminars, and direct partnering with individuals and organizations.

 TPE Awards Process

 TPE provides three options for organizations wanting to improve their organizational performance: